TheRomanXpl0it/TheRomanXpl0it.github.io/content/posts/uiuctf25-elf_capsule/index.md

 ## Analysis

-First thing first, we can start by throwing common commands against this binary, such as `strings` or `binwalk`, `binwalk` finds an hidden binary inside the binary, this will be useful later; in the strings there is not something useful.
+First thing first, we can start by throwing common commands against this binary, such as `strings` or `binwalk`, `binwalk` finds a hidden binary inside the binary, this will be useful later; in the strings there is not something useful.

-In the main binary, following a bt of the code flow we see that we arrive at `loc_80000E78` which loads the addr of the inner elf into a register and then it calls `sub_800004BC` that will dispatch the embedded binary
+In the main binary, following a bit of the code flow we see that we arrive at `loc_80000E78` which loads the addr of the inner elf into a register and then it calls `sub_800004BC` that will dispatch the embedded binary

 ### Inner binary